 When it comes to travel, Bucharest remains one of the main tourist gates to Romania.
 The distinctive air of the city, a charming combination of “little Paris of East”, Balkan influence and modern architecture makes the Romania’s capital a place you want to be in.
-For today’s article, we are here to help you with information about attractions and sights in Bucharest which are also wheelchair accessible.
+In this article, we are here to help you with information about attractions and sights in Bucharest which are also wheelchair accessible.

 Bucharest parks – the green land of Bucharest